jitesoft/wOOPress/readme.md

 ## Recommendations

-The wOOPress library is recommended to use with some type of dependency injection.
+The wOOPress library is recommended to be used with some type of dependency injection.
 All services are built against interfaces, interfaces bound to the classes should be used in the Dependency Injector.
+This is not forced though.
+Using the API as normal objects is possible too.

 ## Versions